 In addition to the service immersion programs that take place during summer, there are two other great opportunities for our Seniors to fulfill their 50-hour Senior service requirement: a Summer Independent Study, and 3rd Period Course, one-semester during the school year.
 For our Senior Christian Service we require “direct contact with a marginalized community” while also providing a reflection component that allows our students to discern why service is important, how their faith can be strengthened, and how they can truly become “A Man for Others.”

-PLEASE NOTE: While we encourage a lifetime of service, only students entering their Senior year who are pre-approved by Mrs. Barnes during Spring 2018 for the Christian Service Summer Independent Study, or a JHS immersion experience, complete the course paperwork, and pay the course fee will be granted credit for the hours they volunteer during Summer 2018.
+PLEASE NOTE: While we encourage a lifetime of service, only Seniors who are pre-approved by Mrs. Barnes during Spring 2018 for the Christian Service Summer Independent Study, or a JHS immersion experience, complete the course paperwork, and pay the course fee will be granted credit for the hours they volunteer during Summer 2018.
 All assignments are due within 7 days of return from the immersion, or completion of service or July 19, whichever comes first.

 Rising Seniors who opt not to pursue Summer service will be enrolled in the 3rd period Christian Service course during the 2018-2019 school year.